alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

 - JA3 denylisting[^ja3-1][^ja3-2]
   - The JA3 fingerprint is computed from the TLS handshake, meaning it has to be computed at the node to which the client's TLS connection is made (i.e. the CDN)
   - We _could_ compute the JA3 fingerprint at the CDN layer and pass it via a header to the WAF in which the actual blocking takes place, but this would have implications on caching and so probably isn't feasible
-- Requiring HTTP Basic auth on integration[^http-basic-1][^http-basic-2] (unless the user's IP is in the allowlist[^http-basic-allowlist])
-  - We probably _could_ move this to our WAF, but then we would need to add something like `Vary: Authorization, Fastly-Client-IP` to the response, which would largely defeat caching
 - Require authentication for Fastly `PURGE` requests[^purge-auth]
   - This doesn't need parity on Cloudfront
 - Sorting query string params[^sort-query] and removing Google Analytics campaign params[^remove-utm] to improve cache hit rate